pluralsight/intro-to-pytest/README.md

 pytest
 ```

-In the repo folder, and see 35 items being collected, and 35 tests passing, in less than a second.
+In the repo folder, and see 106 items being collected, and 106 tests passing, in less than a second.

-(PyTest will list module file that it located tests inside of, and then a period for each test that passed, or other symbols for tests that failed, were skipped, etc...)
+(PyTest will list the names of each test module file that it found, and then a period for each test case that passed, or other symbols for tests that failed, were skipped, etc.)

 But if you're seeing all that, then congratulations!
 You're ready to get started.

-The recommended approach is to read each example file, then run it directly with pytest, with the `v` flag (so that each Test Case is listed by name) and the `s` flag, so that we can see the raw output from the Tests, which will help explain how each example is working.
-(Though we can shorten this to `-vs`.)
+The recommended approach is to read each example file, then run it directly with pytest, with the `v` flag (so that each Test Case is listed by name) and the `s` flag, so that we can see the raw output from the Tests, which will help explain how each example is working; PyTest normally captures and hides this output, except for tests that are failing.
+(In the examples below, we'll shorten these arguements to `-vs`.)

 ## 0: The Empty Test